oroochristopher-stack/bank-customer-risk-segmentation/README.md

 **1. Elimination & Provisions (Non-Viable Segments)**
 *   **Origination Moratorium:** Immediately halt all lending to Tier 3 Renters.
 Reclassify the $12.5M exposure from "Expected Loss" to "Realized Loss" (Write-off) to reflect true liquidity.
 *   **Forensic Fraud Audit:** Mandate an immediate investigation into the 75 "Home Improvement" Renter loans for misrepresentation at origin.
-*   **ECL Adjustment:** Increase IFRS 9 / CECL provisions for the Tier 2 Renter segment ($90M exposure) to account for the discovered 39.9% default rate.
+*   **ECL Adjustment:** Increase IFRS 9 provisions for the Tier 2 Renter segment ($90M exposure) to account for the discovered 39.9% default rate.

 **2. Risk Filtering (Underwriting Migration Control)**
 *   **LTI "Circuit Breaker":** Implement an automated Hard LTI Cap of 0.30 for all unsecured Renter applications.